Vegan & paleo overnight chia pudding with almond butter and raspberry coconut cream

 Almond butter

 Almond butter is made by grinding almonds for a long time.
 First flour or meal is formed, then the oil is released and pasta is formed.
 You can make it yourself, but it is also available in health food stores.
 Please make sure the label says it to be 100% nut paste without additives.
-You can also use cashew butter or any other nuit butter.
+You can also use cashew butter or any other nut or seed butter.

 Raspberries

-You can buy fresh raspberries season.
-But a box of frozen fruits will also work great for this dish.
+You can buy fresh raspberries in season.
+But frozen fruits will also work great for this dish.
 Then off course, be sure to let the raspberries thaw before you start.

 Overnight chia pudding with almond butter and raspberry coconut cream